CESNET/Netopeer-GUI/README.md

 TODO: vagrant does not install service correctly yet, will be repaired.
 Removing problems with SElinux are in progress.

+## You can use Vagrant for Ubuntu too

+Clone this repository and run following:

+	cd install/ubuntu
+	vagrant up

 ## Installation

 Requirements: